zendesk/zendesk_api_client_rb/README.md

   # then retry the request.
   config.retry = true

+  # Raise error when hitting the rate limit.
+  # This is ignored and always set to false when `retry` is enabled.
+  # Disabled by default.
+  config.raise_error_when_rate_limited = false

   # Logger prints to STDERR by default, to e.g. print to stdout:
   require 'logger'
   config.logger = Logger.new(STDOUT)